 Place all ingredients in the crock pot and mix well.
-Cook on the high setting for 2 hours, stirring periodically.
+Cook on the high setting for 1-2 hours, stirring periodically.
 Turn the crock to low and cook 7-8 more hours.
-Puree with an immersion blender if desired for a smoother consistency.
+Puree with an immersion blender, or an upright blender for a smooth consistency.

 I am thankful and honored that you are allowing me to take a virtual seat in your home!
 I promise to give my best in adding value to your life through my blog.
 You will find mouth watering recipes, helpful tips, and intriguing ideas.
 We will also authentically discuss faith, family and living well.